 The Twin Graph panel allows you to explore the twins and relationships in your instance.

-You can use this panel to view your twins and relationships.
+You can use this panel to explore twin data.

 The Twin Graph panel also provides several abilities to customize your graph viewing experience: